opportunities-header.png

 Overview

-Every year CWIT offers up to two long term awards.
+Every year CWIT offers two long term awards.
 These scholarships are for artists (all disciplines) and usually cover 10 months (the taught MA programme).
 The scholarships are very competitive and each year the grants panel has a tough job trying to identify the people who are likely to benefit the most.
 The scholarships are for artists and heritage professionals aged between 28–38 years and enables them to gain expertise in their chosen fields through postgraduate study (one year course) at a UK university.
 Please check the eligibility criteria (below) before applying.

 The Charles Wallace India Trust has created a multi-year partnership with the University of Oxford, Ruskin School of Art.
 CWIT and the university will jointly fund a scholarship for an emerging artist (who is an Indian national and residing in India) to do a one-year Masters degree in Fine Art (MFA) at the Ruskin School of Art.
-The current plans are for three annual scholarships to be awarded in 2023, 2025 and 2027.
+The current plans are for annual scholarships to be awarded in (2023) 2025 and 2027.

 The Ruskin School of Art will select the next awardee in 2025 so if you are interested in applying for a MFA degree we suggest that you contact them directly.